Ma-researchwork/ConvertApp/README.md

 # Technologies Used

-SwiftUI: For building the user interface.
+**SwiftUI**: For building the user interface.

-State Management: SwiftUI's @State property wrapper is used to handle real-time updates to user input and converted values.
+**State Management**: SwiftUI's @State property wrapper is used to handle real-time updates to user input and converted values.

-Reusable Components: Custom ConversionSection component for clean and modular code design.
+**Reusable Components**: Custom ConversionSection component for clean and modular code design.

 # Installation